Edirom/Edirom-Online/docs/customize.md

 # Customize content

+## Table of content

+On the right of an Edirom-Online you see the table of content, technically called "the Navigator".
+You can edit and fill this area in the `navigatorDefinition` Element of the edition-file in your data-package.
+An example is the [navigator](https://git.uni-paderborn.de/wega/klarinettenquintett-edirom/-/blob/main/edition/edition.xml?ref_type=heads#L13) of the clarinet quintet.

 ## SVG overlays
 Edirom Online offers the possibility to add SVG overlays to source images that can be switched on and off dynamically.
 Defining such an overlay requires two steps.